 - Encourage the use of electronic payment methods (such as: online, card and smartphone payment options).

-- Use on floor stickers to direct and maintain personal distance (a distance of one and a half meters) and prevent congestion (such as: in the embarkation and disembarkation points, at entrances and exits, queues at tickets machines, in front of elevators, and at security checkpoints).
+- Use floor stickers to direct and maintain the social distancing (one and a half meters) and prevent congestion (such as: in the embarkation and disembarkation points, at entrances and exits, queues at tickets machines, in front of elevators, and at security checkpoints).

 - Provide hand sanitizers and sanitary papers on counters and at entrances.

 - Encourage employees at high risk according to (Appendix A) to work from home.